 Research areas in which proposals are particularly welcome:

 Ethics in the Hebrew Bible and Ancient Near East: This research area focuses on ethical norms in ancient Israel and Judah and the comparative study of these norms in their ancient Near Eastern context.
-Possible PhD topics could include research into sex and sexuality; violence at the state, community or family level; concepts of social justice; ethics in one or more of the prophetic books; the intersection between law and ethics; or the social function of ethics in particular historical contexts.
+Possible PhD topics could include research into sexuality; violence at the state, community or family level; concepts of social justice; ethics in one or more of the prophetic books; the intersection between law and ethics; or the social function of ethics in particular historical contexts.
 Proposals in 'Old Testament ethics' are also welcome.